 There are many fine textbooks on public financial management.
-Each does certain things well, but in our view none covers all the concepts, techniques, and analytical tools that today’s graduate students of public policy and administration need to put their passion into action.
+Each does certain things well, but in our view, none covers all the concepts, techniques, and analytical tools that today’s public policy and administration graduate students need to put their passion into action.
 This book is our best attempt to weave that material together in a fresh, robust, concise, and immersive way.
-We also believe the time is right to bring to the market a free, open source treatment of this critically important subject.
+We also believe the time is right to bring to the market a free, open-source treatment of this critically important subject.

-The first time we taught “Public Financial Management and Budgeting” together we quickly realized that we approached the course in similar ways.
-That shared thinking is in part the result of our shared experiences with some exceptional teachers and scholars.
-They include, in no particular order: the late, great Bill Duncombe, (formerly of Syracuse University); Bart Hildreth, Ross Rubinstein, and Katherine Willoughby (Georgia State); Jerry Miller (Arizona State); and Dwight Denison (Kentucky).
+The first time we co-taught “Public Financial Management and Budgeting,” we quickly realized that we approached the course in similar ways.
+That shared thinking is partly the result of our shared experiences with some exceptional teachers and scholars.
+They include, in no particular order: the late William Duncombe (formerly of Syracuse University); Bart Hildreth and Ross Rubinstein (Georgia State); Katherine Willoughby (University of Georgia); Craig Johnson (Indiana University); Jerry Miller (Arizona State University); and the late Dwight Denison (formerly of University of Kentucky).

-Daniel J. Evans School of Public Policy and Governance
+Daniel J. Evans School of Public Policy & Governance

 University of Washington